 Sipani soon recognised the need to replace the Montana with something more modern and acceptable, effectively marking the end of their relationship with Reliant who had since reverted to building three-wheelers.
 Having progressed from the Badal, Sipani had no wish to go back to three-wheelers, and besides, India had since legislated that only auto-rickshaw taxis could be so equipped.

-Thus, the Montana was soon supplanted by the Montana D1, which despite the name was a completely different (if not entirely new) car.
-Based on the Daihatsu Charade, it could at least boast 100% local content due to its combination of Maruti and Mahindra parts, and a new diesel engine sourced from a Mitsubishi subsidiary in Coimbatore.
+Thus, the Montana was soon supplanted by the D-1, which had the same basis, though its publicity photographs suggested it was modified from a Daihatsu Charade.
+That was not the case: the D-1 was a development of the Montana, retaining rear-wheel drive, but it could at least boast 100% local content due to its combination of Maruti and Mahindra parts, and a diesel engine sourced from Autoland—which could trace its roots back to BL.

 Sipani’s next venture represented a considerable move upmarket, as they began to assemble UK-supplied Rover Montego kits in saloon and estate form.
 However, in the 18 months it lasted, fewer than 300 examples were produced.
 Chalking up yet another failure, Sipani ironically renamed itself Maestro Motors Ltd, and began making a utility vehicle called the Arjun.

 This was not enough to save the company and it went bankrupt in 2000.
 As for Dinesh Sipani, he transformed Dolphin Motors Ltd into Dars Automobiles Inc., operating from the same premises in Bangalore but now specialising in marketing LPG conversion kits for Indian cars.

 |Introduced by Sipani as an up-to-date competitor in the executive market, it was never actually sold under the Sipani marque name, being referred to as the Rover Montego – in a vain effort to avoid evoking memories of Sipani’s past failures.|